How To Fix a Ground Loop

 Do you see the overriding pattern?
 There are multiple points of grounding that occur in each installation.
 This has the potential (pun not intended) to create a situation that has the following outcomes:

-● Unexplained bit/transmission errors in your network.
-Worse yet, these errors are typically intermittent.
+• Unexplained bit/transmission errors in your network.
+Worse yet, these errors are typically intermittent and extremely difficult to diagnose.

-● Personal injury (extremely unlikely, but a remote possibility in extreme scenarios where very high AC or DC voltages are involved).
-Fortunately, the conductors inside Ethernet cable are quite thin in comparison to electrical wire.
-The conductors will likely turn cherry red and melt before you become a charcoal briquette.
-Though, you might get a nasty burn or jolt.
+• Personal injury (extremely unlikely, but a remote possibility in extreme scenarios where very high AC or DC voltages are involved).
+You might get a nasty burn or jolt.

 How and why does this happen?